libreobjet/open-guide/GLOSSARY.md

 One of the Creative Commons license that requires that proper attribution is given to the original author(s) and that any derivative should be published using the same license.

 ### CC0
-Creative Commons Zero waives aill copyrights attached to a work.
+Creative Commons Zero waives all copyrights attached to a work.
 Similar as releasing work into the public domain.

 ### Open hardware